 Is there an application fee?

-Do I need to be a teacher in NYC to apply?
+Do I need to live in the New York area in order to apply?

 Do I need to be familiar with the selected text before applying?